South Africa: Rioters burn mosque, loot Pakistani shops

 Twenty-onebuses were set aflame and over 100 shops looted in four days of violence which began Monday.

-Tags: Pakistan, africa, south africa, Pretoria, president south africa, muslim, african continent, islam, islamophobia, rise of islamophobia, south africa politics, muslims, south africa racism, africa unite, Yannick Demoustier, africa people, Hassan Isilow, africa migration, africa society, south africa opposition, subsaharan africa, south africa protest, south africa march, south africa violence, limpopo province south africa, islam politics, islamophobic, islamophobic attack, islam africa, africa united, africa news, south africa elections, south africa elections 2016, xenophobia, southern africa, AFRICAN NATIONAL CONGRESS ANC, Giyani Business Forum, giyani, pakistani expats, african muslim, mosque africa, mosque south africa, pakistan africa, xenophobia africa, xenophobia south africa, riot, rioters, riot africa, riot south africa
+Tags: Pakistan, Pretoria, muslim, african continent, islam, islamophobia, rise of islamophobia, south africa politics, muslims, south africa racism, africa unite, Yannick Demoustier, africa people, Hassan Isilow, africa migration, africa society, south africa opposition, subsaharan africa, south africa protest, south africa march, south africa violence, limpopo province south africa, islam politics, islamophobic, islamophobic attack, islam africa, africa united, africa news, south africa elections, south africa elections 2016, xenophobia, southern africa, AFRICAN NATIONAL CONGRESS ANC, Giyani Business Forum, giyani, pakistani expats, african muslim, mosque africa, mosque south africa, pakistan africa, xenophobia africa, xenophobia south africa, riot, rioters, riot africa, riot south africa